-Plan ahead for Thanksgiving Weekend – Circuit Festival will be returning to Miami
+Get ready to party this Thanksgiving Weekend – Circuit Festival is returning to Miami

 If you’re looking for some action over the Thanksgiving Weekend, head to Miami for Circuit Festival and you’ll be able to immerse yourself in four days of partying – including a beach party on South Beach.